sieyin/hls-tv-news/README.md

-# HLS TV
+# HLS TV NEWS

-[HLS Player](https://github.com/sieyin/hls) with some predefined streams.
+[HLS Player](https://github.com/sieyin/hls) for some major news TV stations.

-You can see it at work here → [https://sieyin.github.io/hls-tv/](https://sieyin.github.io/hls-tv/)
+You can see it at work here → [https://sieyin.github.io/hls-tv-news/](https://sieyin.github.io/hls-tv-news/)